gagop/sample-blueprint-hub/README.md

 ## Business analysis artifacts
+Based on the requirements, we will need to develop several applications:

+- A frontend application for the candidate.
+- A frontend application for the Recruitment Office employee.
+- A backend application to support the frontend applications.

+In our current example, we will focus on the backend.
+For now, we will not delve into details regarding the discussion of architecture of the complete solution.
+Our concentration is on implementing the backend.

-Base on the inverview our analyst created various artifacts.
+Based on the inverview our analyst created various artifacts.

 ### Use case diagram
 ![plot](./docs/images/use-case.png)